GoogleCloudPlatform/ai-on-gke/tutorials-and-examples/flyte/README.md

 ```

 Now, when you access the Flyte dashboard, you should be prompted to log in using your Google account.
 After successful authentication, you should be able to access the Flyte dashboard.
 Note that in the bottom left corner, you should see the button with your initials, which indicates that you are logged in.

+Authentication for CLI tools will be handled automatically, so you don't need to do anything else to enable it.

+And that's it!
+You have successfully deployed Flyte on GKE, exposed the dashboard and gRPC service to the Internet, and enabled authentication using Google OAuth.

 ## Cleanup